-The Urban Developer’s Melbourne housing market insights for March reveals a record milestone for the city’s median home price.
+The Urban Developer’s Melbourne housing market insights for June reveals house price growth despite a fifth city-wide lockdown.

 This resource, updated monthly, will collate and examine the economic levers pushing and pulling Melbourne’s housing market.

 Combining market research, rolling indices and expert market opinion, this evolving hub will act as a pulse check for those wanting to take a closer look at the movements across the market.

 ^Source: CoreLogic Hedonic Home Value Index - June

 Melbourne home values are 5.3 per cent higher than their previous pre-Covid peak reached in March 2020, or $37,646, new figures from CoreLogic show.

 In Melbourne, house values rose 1.8 per cent or almost $22,000 despite the start of June being dominated by a lockdown.

 The city’s median value is now at a record $930,00 after increasing 11.4 per cent over the first half of the year.

 A further 7.5 per cent rise would take the median house value in Melbourne beyond $1 million by Christmas.